VinayBabuGorantla/Breast-Cancer-Prediction-Wisconsin-Dataset/README.md

 - ✅ Logging and Exception Handling
 - ✅ Git & DVC for experiment tracking and data versioning
 - ✅ MLflow for model tracking and metrics
-- ✅ Docker for containerization and deployment
+- ✅ Docker for containerization and deploymentt